hairbyevette/hairbyevette.github.io/services.md

 * Eyebrow arches: $10
 * Hot oil treatments: $20
 * Deep conditioning treatments: $25
+* Steam treatment on natural or relaxed hair: $25

 * **Late Fee:** $10 will be added to your total for every 5 min you are late to your appointment
 * **Cancellation Policy:** at least 48 hours courtesy notice, or you will be charged as a no show